BoiledNoodle8/Unpeak-VR-/README.md

 VR2025
 Virtual Reality Project for Fall 2025

+## Group project
+### By Brent Peterson & Noah Grove

-# How to play use the side triggers on each controller to ascend the moutain.
+# How to play
+Use the side triggers on each controller to ascend the moutain.
 Reach the top of the mountain to win.

 # Intro